apache/pdfbox/jempbox/README.txt

 Apache JempBox <http://pdfbox.apache.org/>
 ====================================================

-JempBox is an open source Java library for working with XMP metadata.
+The Apache JempBox library is an open source Java tool for working with XMP metadata.

 You need Java 1.5 (or higher) and Maven 2 <http://maven.apache.org/> to build JempBox.
 The recommended build command is: